ctrlaltwill/LearnKit/README.md

 Rather than separating notes and flashcards, Sprout keeps everything in one place — turning Obsidian into a hub for learning.

+And now with Sprig, your AI-powered learning companion, reviewing your notes and creating flashcards is faster than ever before!

 ## Getting started

 ### Option 1 — BRAT (Recommended)